dhunton/DSC650/docs/lessons/12-week/week05.md

 ## Assignment 5

 In this assignment, you will be reproducing the models described in the examples from chapter three of *Deep Learning with Python*.
-You will use that code to create a Luigi pipeline that trains the model, uses the model to perform model validation, and output model metrics.
+You will use that code to create a workflow that trains the model, uses the model to perform model validation, and output model metrics.

 ### Assignment 5.1

-Implement the movie review classifier found in section 3.4 of *Deep Learning with Python* as a Luigi workflow.
+Implement the movie review classifier found in section 3.4 of *Deep Learning with Python*.
 Example code and results can be found in `dsc650/assignments/assignment05/`.

 ### Assignment 5.2

-Implement the news classifier found in section 3.5 of *Deep Learning with Python* as a Luigi workflow.
+Implement the news classifier found in section 3.5 of *Deep Learning with Python*.
 Example code and results can be found in `dsc650/assignments/assignment05/`.

 ### Assignment 5.3

-Implement the housing price regression model found in section 3.6 of *Deep Learning with Python* as a Luigi workflow.
+Implement the housing price regression model found in section 3.6 of *Deep Learning with Python*.
 Example code and results can be found in `dsc650/assignments/assignment05/`.

 ## Submission Instructions

 For this assignment, you will submit a zip archive containing the contents of the `dsc650/assignments/assignment05/` directory.
 Use the naming convention of `assignment05_LastnameFirstname.zip` for the zip archive.

+If you are using Jupyter, you can create a zip archive by running the `Package Assignments.ipynb` notebook.

 You can create this archive in Bash (or a similar Unix shell) using the following commands.

 ```shell
 cd dsc650/assignments